msurguy/vue-daterangepicker-presets/docs/INSTALLATION.md

 import App from './App.vue'

-// import component and stylesheet import AirbnbStyleDatepicker from 'vue-airbnb-style-datepicker' import 'vue-airbnb-style-datepicker/dist/vue-airbnb-style-datepicker.min.css'
+// import component and stylesheet import VueDaterangepickerPresets from 'vue-vue-daterangepicker-presets' import 'vue-vue-daterangepicker-presets/dist/vue-vue-daterangepicker-presets.min.css'

 // see docs for available options const datepickerOptions = {}

-// make sure we can use it in our components Vue.use(AirbnbStyleDatepicker, datepickerOptions)
+// make sure we can use it in our components Vue.use(VueDaterangepickerPresets, datepickerOptions)

 new Vue({
   el: '#app',